This sourdough sandwich bread turns out tangy, slightly chewy, and with a soft crust – perfect for all of your favorite sandwiches.

 - You also want to make sure you have a working light bulb in the oven.
 Turning the light “on” and not having a light bulb will not generate any heat.

-Step 4.
-Prepare your loaf pan by lining it with parchment paper.
+Step 5.
+Prepare your loaf pan by lining it with parchment paper, and set it aside.

 Note: I have found that Pullman loaf pans work better because they’re taller.
 With einkorn, it helps in the rise and prevents splitting.

-- Fold the edges of the dough towards the middle into thirds, like you would fold an 8” x 11” piece of paper into a business envelope.
+Step 7.
+Fold the edges of the dough towards the middle into thirds, like you would fold an 8” x 11” piece of paper into a rectangle business envelope.

-- Rotate the dough (or the Silpat mat) 90 degrees to the left one more time and fold in thirds again, adding flour as needed to keep the dough from sticking to the surface.
+Rotate the dough (or the Silpat mat) 90 degrees to the left one more time and fold in thirds again, adding flour as needed to keep the dough from sticking to the surface.
+(I almost always add a couple of Tablespoons in between each rotation to help the dough keep its shape)

-- Pick up the dough and place it in the prepared loaf pan.
+Step 8.
+Pick up the dough and place it in the prepared loaf pan, seam side down.
 Cover the loaf pan with a towel and place it back in the oven, with the light on, for one hour.

-- It’s always best to let the freshly baked bread cool before you enjoy a sourdough bread sandwich, but it’s easier said than done!
+- Let it cool completely.
+It’s always best to let the freshly baked homemade bread cool before you enjoy a sourdough bread sandwich, but it’s easier said than done!
+As soon as I’m done cooking sourdough bread, I want to dig in!

 - To thaw, let the bread sit overnight on the counter.
 It will be ready in the morning.